Hikagejuunin/Loki/README.txt

 It's my hope this slimmed down, basic serpent offense system can encourage more involvement from non-combatants as a functional framework to expand upon and create thier own systems.

-Shout out to Sylvi, Fen, Janella, Siv, Agramon, Arcturus, Balkin, Oblive, Belaziel, Essie, and many many more for helping me along the way.
+Shout out to Sylvi, Fen, Fendo, Janella, Siv, Agramon, Arcturus, Naytorlin, Balkin, Oblive, Gavai, Belaziel, Essie, and many many more for helping me along the way.

-I'd also like to thank the third party code I made use of for this release, Mesmer by Isaiah and Austere's AK tracker (v8.5)
+I'd also like to thank the third party code I made use of for this release, Mesmer by Isaiah and Austere's AK tracker (v8.6.5) (modified)

 -------------------------------------------------------------------------------------------------------------------------
 GETTING STARTED: